Joe Mixon Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Recent Performances

-- Against the Raiders last week, Mixon rushed 30 times for 123 yards (4.1 yards per carry) and scored two touchdowns.
+- Against the Raiders last week, Mixon rushed 30 times for 123 yards (4.1 yards per attempt) and scored two touchdowns.

-- In his last three games, Mixon has piled up 57 carries for 220 yards (73.3 per game) and five touchdowns.
+- Over his last three games, Mixon has taken 57 carries for 220 yards (73.3 per game) and five touchdowns.

 Mixon's Cincinnati Teammates